Skip to content

 Answer: Ludwig van Beethoven.
 The Ninth (with the Ode to Joy choral finale) premiered May 7, 1824.

-Beethoven’s hearing loss began around 1798 and was nearly total by the time of the Ninth.
-He could not hear the audience applaud at the premiere.
+His hearing started failing around 1798 and was nearly gone by the Ninth.
+He couldn’t hear the audience applaud at the premiere.
+A performer had to turn him around so he could see them clapping.

 82. Which country has the most pyramids in the world?